 Students complete a total of 60 ECTS over the course of this programme.
 There are no compulsory modules; students have the opportunity to choose from a wide range of optional modules.
 Students must complete 60 taught credits over two years.

 Not all modules offered will run every year; offerings are dependent upon demand and other potential constraints.
 Students may choose any combination of modules they wish, however, they cannot take more than 30 taught credits per semester.
+Please note that some modules will have prerequisites attached to them.

 Online application only http://www.pac.ie/maynoothuniversity